 - Reading is an essential skill and is taught and practised daily at The Ridge.
 This is through a weekly whole class reading lesson, phonics lessons, small group and 1:1 practice and across other subject areas.
-Whole class session develop the use of a range of inference skills for children to develop their understanding of a range of different texts.
+Whole class sessions develop the use of a range of inference skills for children to develop their understanding of a range of different texts.

 - Children are given daily opportunities for 20 minutes of independent reading.
 The school uses a progressive book-banded reading scheme which the children progress through.
 They are regularly assessed and expected to attain 95% fluency before moving on to the next stage.

 - Adults model intonation, expression and a love of reading by sharing a class story for 10 minutes every day on a 2 week cycle.
 Week 1 sessions include a 1 minutes ‘read aloud think aloud’.
 Week 2 of the cycle uses choral repetition where the text is displayed and the children repeat it back a sentence at a time after the teacher, using the intonation, expression and enthusiasm demonstrated.

 We follow the Oxford Reading Tree Levelled Scheme .
 For more information about bands please use the link below